SidoPillai/blockchain/README.md

 A hash representation of the data.
 SHA 256 is used to produce the hash.
 3. Number Of Transactions
 4. Height :
-Represents the height of the block.
-The first block of its type in the chain is also known as the coinbase.
+The number of blocks preceding a particular block on a block chain.
+For example, the genesis block has a height of zero because zero block preceded it.
 5. Timestamp
 6. Merkle Root :
 Hash that represents every transaction in the block.
 This is also used in reverse to reconstruct the netire transaction data.